qgis/QGIS-Documentation/docs/user_manual/working_with_vector/attribute_table.rst

    widget.

-|warning| :sup:`Warning` Icon indicates that the ressource cannot be fetched from the external
+|warning| :sup:`Warning` Icon indicates that the resource cannot be fetched from the external
 storage system.
 In that case, more details might appear in the :ref:`log_message_panel`.